 my research

-[As of spring 2024]
+[As of fall 2024]

 In general, my research in political theory is focused on the meaning, development, and implications of political concepts.
 I’m interested in concepts in the context of American political culture and history, and I primarily study them using archival research and interpretive close reading.
 I find myself particularly drawn to texts in the tradition of Black political thought, capaciously understood.
-I’ve also spent a fair bit of time working with — and critically thinking about — emerging computational text analysis methods that have the potential to augment the creative process of political theorizing.

 work in progress

-“On Political Theory and Large Language Models” (Forthcoming at Political Theory; OnlineFirst Open Access copy available here)
+Rodman, Emma.
+2024.
+“On Political Theory and Large Language Models.”
+Political Theory.
+52 (4): 548-580. http://doi.org/10.1177/00905917231200826 (Open Access copy available here)

 Abstract: Political theory as a discipline has long been skeptical of computational methods.
 In this paper, I argue that it is time for theory to make a perspectival shift on these methods.
 Specifically, we should consider integrating recently developed generative large language models like GPT-4 as tools to support our creative work as theorists.
 Ultimately, I suggest that political theorists should embrace this technology as a method of supporting our capacity for creativity – but that we should do so in a way that is mindful of the content and value of theorizing, the technical constraints of the models, and the ethical questions that the technology raises.